 Books can be dangerous.
 The best ones should be labelled: “This could change your life.” – Helen Exley

 The Pixel Project’s Read For Pixels campaign was first launched in September 2014 in recognition of the longstanding power of books to shape cultural ideas and influence the direction of history.
-From Harper Lee’s To Kill A Mockingbird to Malcolm Gladwell’s The Tipping Point, popular authors and their stories have been instrumental in planting ideas, triggering thoughtful water-cooler discussions, and providing food for thought for communities.
-And in the age of geek culture and social media, bestselling authors wield influence beyond just their books as they are able to communicate directly with their readers and fans via Facebook, Twitter, Instagram, and other social media channels.
+From Mary Shelley’s Frankenstein to to Malcolm Gladwell’s The Tipping Point, popular authors and their stories have been instrumental in planting ideas, triggering thoughtful water-cooler discussions, and providing food for thought for communities.
+And in the age of geek culture and social media, bestselling authors wield influence beyond just their books as they are able to directly communicate to their readers and fans via Facebook, Twitter, Instagram and other social media channels.

 Since then, the campaign has gone from strength to strength.
-To date, over 120 award-winning bestselling authors from genres as diverse as Science Fiction, Fantasy, Crime, Thrillers, Mystery, Romance, and Horror have participated in various Read For Pixels campaigns and initiatives, raising more than $80,000 for the cause to end VAW to date.
+To date, over 170 award-winning bestselling authors from genres as diverse as Science Fiction, Fantasy, Crime, Thrillers, Mystery, Romance and Horror have participated in various Read For Pixels campaigns and initiatives, raising almost $100,000 to date for the cause to end VAW .